hhariri/hhariri.github.io/_posts/2017-04-09-kotlin-on-raspberry-pi.md

 <br/>

 (you'll notice a small message appear before the output.
-The team is working on i18n support which will resolve this)
+The team is working on i18n support which will resolve this.
+In the meantime you can set the locale on your machine to en_US.UTF-8)

 ## Next Steps